Hakimbek/my-java-notes/OOP/Misc/README.md

-# Abstraction
-Hiding internal details and showing functionality is known as abstraction.
-For example phone call, we don't know the internal processing.

-In Java, we use abstract class and interface to achieve abstraction.

-# Encapsulation
-Binding (or wrapping) code and data together into a single unit are known as encapsulation.
-For example, a capsule, it is wrapped with different medicines.

-A java class is the example of encapsulation.
-Java bean is the fully encapsulated class because all the data members are private here.

 # Coupling
 Coupling refers to the knowledge or information or dependency of another class.
 It arises when classes are aware of each other.
 If a class has the details information of another class, there is strong coupling.
 In Java, we use private, protected, and public modifiers to display the visibility level of a class, method, and field.
 You can use interfaces for the weaker coupling because there is no concrete implementation.